Religious views on organ donation: Islam

 Many Ayatollahs view organ donations differently.
 For example, Grand Ayatollahs Ali al-Sistani did not approve of posthumous organ donation, while Grand Ayatollahs Abu al-Qasim al-Khoei allowed donation of all organs after death as long as the body could still be recognizable.
 Practicers of Shia Islam consider minor, regenerative organ donations different than major, non-regenerative organs.

 Some points of view that Muslims hold are based on the Prophet Muhammad's teachings.
 The quote, "Whoever helps another will be granted help from Allah in the Hereafter" has been interpreted by some Muslims in support of organ donation.

 Theological influences are particularly strong in the Muslim community and many refer to the work of the Organization of the Islamic Conference (OIC) and the Muslim World League (MWL), two Pan-Islamic transnational committees that debate and decide on bioethical topics.
 The MWL is composed of professional experts representing diverse fields of study and the OIC is composed solely of Islamic scholars.
 These two highly influential organizations independently attempted to produce a conclusion in respect to brain death.
 The OIC convened to produce a solution that balanced different views and accepted the brain death concept in 1986, officially equating it with cardiopulmonary failure.
 Consequently, the OIC permitted cadaveric organ transplantations in 1988.
 The MWL referenced the work of the OIC and allows for the artificial respirator to be turned off in the case of brain death, however, it did not accept brain death as the final indicator of death.
-It is important to note that the MWL accepted organ transplantation before the OIC in 1985, and permits it on the condition that death is established via cardiopulmonary failure.
+The MWL accepted organ transplantation before the OIC in 1985, and permits it on the condition that death is established via cardiopulmonary failure.
 In 1996, the United Kingdom Muslim Law Council declared that organ donation coincides with Islamic beliefs.